Dr Toral Gathani

 She studied Medicine at the University of St Andrews and Guy’s and St Thomas’ Medical School graduating in 1999 with Honours.
 She obtained the Fellowship of the Royal College of Surgeons of England in 2010 and subspecialised in Oncoplastic Breast Surgery.
 She was awarded a National Oncoplastic Breast Surgery Fellowship at the Nottingham Breast Institute in 2011.
 She holds a Masters Degree in Surgical Education from Imperial College London.

 Toral was a research fellow in the Cancer Epidemiology Unit in 2003-2006 where she undertook the research for her MD thesis under the supervision of Dame Professor Valerie Beral.
 She continued to develop her interest in epidemiology during her specialist surgical training and has also spent significant time working in India in both a research and clinical capacity.
-She was a recipient of a BMA Humanitarian Award in 2016 for public health related work in Assam, India.
+She is a past recipient of a British Medical Association Humanitarian Award for public health related work in Assam, India.
+Currently, she is the lead PI for a research project on non-communicable disease in rural India which has been awarded a grant from the HEFCE Global Challenges Research Fund in 2018.